Sunday, July 27, 2008

 On Saturday we went to a church dedication in Zona Verde.
 Esmé and a new little friend stole the show for a few minutes as they played by the front door - the "dignitaries" were getting ready to start the key ceremony, but people were too busy taking photos of the babies to pay attention.
 At the center of baby conflict - a $0.97 doll I bought from WalMart.
 I'm so wishing I had brought over a suitcase of these.Here's a photo of the new church, with church members gathered around.

-Never fear - this old building is being put to good use as the children's classroom.
+The old church building next door is being put to good use as the children's classroom.
 In a country where the children are often ignored in church, it's wonderful to see the country's future in a building designated just for them.

 Here are the Africanized pews in the old building - cardboard rolls (probably inners for plastic sheeting or something like that) tied together with string and placed on homemade concrete blocks). ("Africanized" means ingenuity here.)

 While the dedication service was going on, Esmé was making friends outside.
 She played with this girl in a rock pile for hours.

 I'm considering changing our profile photo to this one.